 A Lexile measure indicates the reading level of an individual or a book.
-By comparing your student's Lexile measure with the Lexile measure of a book, you can decide whether its text demand will be too difficult, too easy or just right for your student's reading ability.
-To best strengthen his or her reading skills, your student should read books within his or her Lexile range.
+By comparing a student's Lexile measure with the Lexile measure of a book, you can decide whether its text demand will be too difficult, too easy or just right for a student's reading ability.
+To best strengthen his or her reading skills, a student should read books within his or her Lexile range.

-What is your student's recommended Lexile range?
+What is a student's recommended Lexile range?

-Your student's Lexile range spans from 100L below to 50L above his or her Lexile measure.
-When your student reads within his or her Lexile range, he or she should be able to comprehend enough of the book to make sense of it, while still being sufficiently challenged to maintain interest and learning.
+A student's Lexile range spans from 100L below to 50L above his or her Lexile measure.
+When a student reads within his or her Lexile range, he or she should be able to comprehend enough of the book to make sense of it, while still being sufficiently challenged to maintain interest and learning.

-How does a student get a Lexile measure in California?
+How does a student get a Lexile measure in Iowa?